 - Artificial Turf Courts: Ideal for multi-use courts, providing moderate bounce and great drainage.

-We at Tennis Flooring offer top-notch tennis court surfacing and resurfacing that comes up to professional standards and provides longevity.
+We at Tennis Flooring offer top-notch tennis court surfacing that comes up to professional standards and provides longevity.

 With time, courts acquire cracks, weathered markings, and surface wear because of weather and regular use.
 Regular resurfacing of tennis courts provides a high-performance and safe court.